-The PCIGR recently collaborated with a group of 4th-year UBC Environmental Science students on their research project: Assessment of Drinking Water at UBC: A consideration of water quality, energy and economic costs, with practical recommendations.
+PCIGR recently collaborated with a group of 4th-year UBC Environmental Science students on their research project: Assessment of Drinking Water at UBC: A consideration of water quality, energy and economic costs, with practical recommendations.

 Objective: Determine whether heavy metal contamination of campus tap water merits cause for concern.

 The majority of the sampling was conducted on a Monday morning after 60 seconds of flushing.
 Additional samples were collected throughout the week (Monday, Wednesday, Friday) and after varying flushing times (0, 30, 60 seconds).
 Approximately 50 mL of water were collected in clean polypropylene tubes at each location.
 The water samples were immediately acidifed to 1% HNO3 and subsequently analyzed at the PCIGR using the Agilent 7700 quadrupole ICP-MS.

-Our analyses show that all the sampled buildings supply adequately safe drinking water, although some samples showed greater concentrations than others (e.g., EOSC Main for Pb).
+Our analyses show that all the sampled buildings supply adequately safe drinking water, although some samples showed greater concentrations than others (e.g., EOS Main for Pb).
 Furthermore, this suggests that while fountain water does not pose any significant health risks, flushing for at least 30 seconds and installation of better plumbing and filtration units would improve the current water quality.